pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/howto_create_pisi_packages.rst

         **sha1sum:** This attribute is for sha1sum value

         **type:** This attribute is for archive type.
+You can see different archive types, look **<!-- attlist.Archive -->** part of `pisi-spec.rng`_ file.
 These are the different archive types used for Pardus:

             * targz
             * tarbz2
             * tarlzma
+            * tarxz
+            * tarZ
             * tar
             * zip
+            * gz
             * gzip
+            * bz2
+            * bzip2
+            * lzma
+            * xz
             * binary

         The download link includes between <Archive> tag and the mirrors can also be used.
 See `usage <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#giving-mirrors>`_.

     #. **<BuildDependencies>:** This part is used in order to list packages which is required for building (compiling) the package.
 These dependencies can not be automatically find.
 So you should try to compile the pacakge in a proper system and you need to include everything needed to build the program.
 The packages for development environment are not needed to add as a build dependency.
 You can see the list of packages that will be ignored from `here <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#dependencies-excepted>`_.
 You need to add all dependencies in a different <Dependency> tag.
 You can also specify minimum versions or releases of the package.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#strict-dependencies>`_ for details.
+You can see different strict dependency types, look **<!-- attlist.VersionReleaseToFrom -->** part of `pisi-spec.rng`_ file.
     #. **<Patches>:** The list of patches added here.
 Each patch should be added with <Patch> tag and added in the order that they applied.
+You can see different patch attributes, look **<!-- attlist.Patch -->** part of `pisi-spec.rng`_ file.

     The level parameter is needed in order to apply the patch properly.
 It specifies depth differences of the patch and the file that the patch will be applied.
 #. **<Package>:**  This main tag is needed in order to give package information when it runs on the system.

     #. **<Name>:** The name of the package is added here.
 It must follow the :ref:`package-naming`.
 This should be match with the <Name> part of <Source> tag.
+    #. **<PartOf>** If a source contains more than one package, each package can belong to different components_.
+This compenent can be given between **<PartOf>** tag.
     #. **<BuildType>** One more than packages can be created from same source, if one of these packages needs a special architecture to build, it should be added with <BuildType> tag.
 This value can be "32bit" or "64bit".
+    #. **<BuildFlags>**  You can see different build flags types, look **<!-- Flag -->** part of `pisi-spec.rng`_ file.
+        **noDebug** flag is used to disable building of a debug package for this package tag.

+        **noDelta** flag is used to disable building of delta packages automatically.
+It doesn't change the behaviour of "pisi delta" command.

     #. **<BuildDependencies>** One more than packages can be created from same source, if one of these packages needs a special dependency to build, it should be added with <BuildDependencies> tag.
     #. **<RuntimeDependencies>:** This part is used in order to list packages which is required when the program runs.
 In order to find runtime dependencies please `see <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#runtime-dependencies>`_.
 You need to add all dependencies in a different <Dependency> tag.
 You can also specify minimum versions or releases of the package.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#strict-dependencies>`_ for details.
+You can see different strict dependency types, look **<!-- attlist.VersionReleaseToFrom -->** part of `pisi-spec.rng`_ file.
     #. **<AnyDependency>:** This part is used when the package can have more than one dependency for a specific work.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#any-dependency>`_.
     #. **<Conflicts>:** This part is used for the packages that conflict with the prapared package.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#conflicting-packages>`_